FAIRplus/the-fair-cookbook/docs/content/recipes/infrastructure/data-catalog-deployment.md

 1. First, generate the certificates that will be used to enable HTTPS in reverse proxy.
 To do so, execute:

     ```shell=
+    $ cd docker/nginx/
-    $ docker/nginx/generate_keys.sh
+    $ ./generate_keys.sh
     ```

+    _Please note that if you run this command out the `nginx` directory, the certificate and key will be generated in the wrong location._
-    This relies on OpenSSL.
+    This command relies on OpenSSL.
 If you don't plan to use HTTPS or just want to see demo running, you can skip this (warning - it would cause the HTTPS connection to be unsafe!).

-1. Then, copy `datacatalog/settings.py.template` to `datacatalog/settings.py`.
+1. Return to the root directory (`$cd ../..`), then copy `datacatalog/settings.py.template` to `datacatalog/settings.py`.
 Edit the `settings.py` file to add a random string of characters in `SECRET_KEY`.
 For maximum security use:
     ```python
     import os
     os.urandom(24)
     ```
     in python to generate this key.

-1. Build and start the dockers containers by running:
+1. Build and start the docker containers by running:
 	```shell=
 	(local) $ docker-compose up --build
 	```